grauho/sdPromptDumper/README.md

 ## Command Line Options

-    -M, --model <DIR PATH> : Prepends this path to the encoded model name -L, --lora  <DIR PATH> : Passes this path directly to --lora-model-dir -B, --bin   <DIR PATH> : Prepends this path to the sd executable -V, --vae  <FILE PATH> : Passes this file path directly to --vae -a, --abrv             : Uses abreviated switch names in the output -e, --endian           : Prints assumed endian form and exits -h, --help             : Prints a help message much like this one
+    -M, --model  <DIR PATH> : Prepends this path to the encoded model name -L, --lora   <DIR PATH> : Passes this path directly to --lora-model-dir -B, --bin    <DIR PATH> : Prepends this path to the sd executable -E, --exe   <FILE NAME> : Alternative name for the sd executable -V, --vae   <FILE PATH> : Passes this file path directly to --vae -c, --config <DIR PATH> : Path to alternative config file directory -a, --abrv              : Uses abreviated switch names in the output -e, --endian            : Prints assumed endian form and exits -h, --help              : Prints a help message much like this one

 Notes:

-* By default no path is prepended "sd" in the result unless set with -B, this is to accommodate those who have it installed somewhere like /usr/local/bin.
+* By default no path is prepended to "sd" in the result unless set with -B, this is to accommodate those who have it installed somewhere like /usr/local/bin.
+Default arguments for --model, --lora, --vae, --bin, --exe, and --abrv may be set by providing a configuration file, sdPromptDumper.cfg, in the appropriate directory. ie:

-This program is well suited to an alias that sets -M, -L, and -B.
+    POSIX:   $HOME/.config/sdPromptDumper/sdPromptDumper.cfg
+    WINDOWS: %HOMEPATH%\AppData\Local\sdPromptDumper\sdPromptDumper.cfg

+Users should create this configuration directory themselves.
+An alternative configuration path may be supplied with the -c, --config switch.
+An example config file is included in this repo, exampleConfig.cfg, This has only been tested on Linux.

 * Should the endian switch suggest a different byte order than what is known to be the system order the behavior can be forced by defining either